Launching the Program

 The BETTER Prevention Practitioner™

-The Prevention Practitioner is an individual identified by a primary care setting, who receives training in the BETTER approach in order to become a cancer and chronic disease prevention and screening resource to their setting.
+The Prevention Practitioner is an individual identified by a primary care setting who, informed by the BETTER approach, becomes a cancer and chronic disease prevention and screening resource to their setting.
 Using the BETTER tools, Prevention Practitioners are able to engage patients as active participants in their health and create a personalized prevention plan with them that links them to resources in their community.